 \bigskip\\

 \textbf{Chapter 2} is on a distinctive topic, as we highlight the importance of having generalized computational tools to effectively analyze large and complex cross-linking proteomic datasets.
 While crosslinking MS has emerged as an attractive method to probe protein interactions, the complexity of dealing with protein interactions rather than individual proteins has resulted in the production of large amounts of data, making processing difficult, especially for experiments targeting the whole proteome.
-To address this issue, we have developed a tool that is interactive and facilitates analysis and visualization of these large datasets.
+To address this issue, we developed a tool that is interactive and facilitates analysis and visualization of these large datasets.
 The tool directly handles the output of XlinkX for Proteome Discoverer but can also be used with output from other platforms through a user-controllable text-file importer.
 It comes equipped with a spectrum viewer and supports preprocessing of replicate datasets, enabling easy handling of large amounts of data.
-We have also integrated data from protein databases eggnog and uniprot, which enables integrated gene ontology enrichment analysis, grouping based on function, and mapping of known post-translational modification sites, domains, and secondary structures.
-Another feature is length-based validation of detected crosslinks by mapping the crosslinked peptides onto known structures of proteins or protein complexes.
-In situations where no structure is available, homologous structures can be used.
+We have also integrated data from protein databases Eggnog and Uniprot, which enable integrated gene ontology enrichment analysis, grouping based on function, and mapping of known post-translational modification sites, domains, and secondary structures.
+Another feature is length-based validation of detected crosslinks by mapping the crosslinked peptides onto validated structural models of proteins or protein complexes.
+In situations where no structure is available, structures obtained by homology modelling can be used.
 In such cases, crosslinked peptides are aligned to the homologous sequence to obtain a confident placement of the linked residues before the distance between these residues is calculated using the 3D structure.
 Crosslinks between two proteins with known structures where no structure of the complex is available can also be directly submitted to DisVis for visualization and quantification of the information content of distance restraints.

 \bigskip\\

-In \textbf{Chapter 3}, we show how recent advancements in intact protein mass spectrometry allow for the detection of single IgG1 molecules in human serum.
-This enabled the construction of personalized secretory IgG1 repertoires.
-Despite there being an enormous number of theoretically possible clones, the observed secreted antibody repertoires were relatively simple, with only several hundred clones dominating at any given time point.
-Moreover, while the majority of the clones in these profiles were stable over time, we observed large changes in the repertoires following a sepsis episode.
-We also demonstrated that a combination of peptide- and protein-centric mass spectrometry could be employed to sequence individual clones directly from the serum.
+In \textbf{Chapter 3}, we show how advancements in intact protein mass spectrometry allow for the detection of IgG1 molecules in human serum with clonal resolution.
+This enabled the construction of personalized IgG1 repertoires.
+Despite there being an enormous number of theoretically possible clones, the observed antibody repertoires were relatively simple, with only several hundred clones dominating at any given time point.
+Moreover, while the majority of the clones in these profiles were stable over time, we observed substantial changes in the repertoires following a sepsis episode.
+We also demonstrated that a combination of peptide- and protein-centric mass spectrometry could be employed to \emph{de novo} sequence individual clones directly from the serum.
 The peptide-centric approach provided extensive coverage, while the protein-centric (fragmentation) approach provided sequence information that is inherently grouped per clone.
 The synergy between these techniques was used to sequence a single highly abundant clone from the sample of one of our donors.

 \bigskip\\